jtleimat/tortoise-predictor/README.md

 How to view predictions: Within the tortoise predictor, there are several changeable factors.
 Most important is the display images.
 The default code skips the images so it will not bog down your computer memory.
 Instead, the output will be a txt file that lists all of the images that the model predicts a tortoise to be in and how confident the model is in these predictions.

-If you do want to preview the images, I would recommend doing no more than 50 images at a time.
+If you want to preview the images, I would recommend doing no more than 50 images at a time.
 All you need to do is remove the '-i True' to enable the code to display the predictions:

 On Mac:
 `python3 tortoise_predictor.py`